mitogen-hq/mitogen/docs/getting_started.rst

 ------------------

-Contexts are simply external Python programs over which your program has control.
+Contexts are simply external Python programs over which your program has control, and can execute code within.
 They can be created as subprocesses on the local machine, in another user account via `sudo`, on a remote machine via `ssh`, or any recursive combination of the above.

 Now a :py:class:`Router` exists, our first :py:class:`contexts <Context>` can be created.
 To demonstrate basic functionality, we will start with some